odanylevskyi/currency-fair-task/README.md

 To process data was decided to use `Observer` pattern.
 Two interfaces that implements the pattern are located in `models/interfaces` folder.
 An implementation of `Observer` interface are located in `model/TradeObserver.php` file. `TradeObserver` used to notify NodeJS server that data was saved in Redis.
 NodeJS server send data to the socket.io clients that are connected to the specific socket.
 NodeJS server are located in `nodejs/server.js` file.
 It is configured to listen Redis channels (in my case `notification`) and communicate with `socket.io`.
+To run NodeJS server.js you need to make the following command from `nodejs` folder: `node server.js`

 `TradeRateProcessor` was created to process data and save average rate for currency pairs (eg. UAH/RUB).
 This data is used in frontend for bar charts.

 Using `Processor` interface we can create more trade processors classes, for example:
 - TradeUserProcessor - to collect data grouped by user
 - TradeCountryProcessor - to collect data grouped by country